oscarchankalung/development/React/02 Main Concepts/12 Thinking in React.md

 2. Does it remain unchanged over time?
 If so, it probably isn’t state.
 3. Can you compute it based on any other state or props?
 If so, it isn’t state.

-## Step 4: Identity Where Your State Should Live
+## Step 4: Identify Where Your State Should Live

 Next, we need to identify which component mutates, or owns, this state.